Bachelor of Social Work Program

 Advising

-Once a student is admitted to the School of Social Welfare, an academic adviser will be assigned to assist students in the enrollment process and with other academic program requirements.
+Once a student is admitted to the School of Social Welfare, an academic advisor will be assigned to assist students in the enrollment process and with other academic program requirements.
 Students consult with their assigned advisor before enrollment each semester and have their advising hold removed.
-In addition, a member of the School’s faculty is assigned as a professional/career adviser.
+In addition, a member of the School’s faculty is assigned as a professional/career advisor.
 Current students can view their advisers on Jayhawk GPS.

 For more information on BSW advising, review the student handbook .